kennethjmyers/kennethjmyers.github.io/_posts/2016-05-12-Citibike_data_i.md

 featured: true
 ---

 New York's Citi Bikes make up the largest bike share program in the country.
 It began three years ago in May 2013 and currently consists of a fleet of 6,000 bikes, which the city plans to double by next year.
 Citi Bike's data is [publicly available](https://www.citibikenyc.com/system-data) and I was curious what I could extract from it.
-I wanted to see how balanced the use of the stations were and decided to look at how residents (including the permanent residents *and* tourists) utilized the bike stations in their local area.
+[Citi Bike already makes it easy for people to find bikes](https://member.citibikenyc.com/map/) but I wanted to see how balanced the use of the stations actually were and decided to look at how residents (including the permanent residents *and* tourists) utilized the bike stations in their local area.

 Ideally we would want to see that the relative use of bikes is balanced across all areas.
 But, in the event that they are unbalanced, how could we redistribute the bike stations?